Post COVID-19: The Techno-Future With Mobile Robots Fleet Management

 The global fleet management software market for mobile robots is anticipated to gain impetus from the increasing focus on robots fleet effectiveness.
 The fleet management software market itself overall is expected to surge from €12.5B in 2018 to €41.5B by 2026, registering a CAGR of 16.52% over the forecast period.

-Fleet management allows companies to organize, manage, track, and maintain their vehicles — from ships, cars to mobile robots — to keep all their operations running smoothly and productively, reducing cost effectively, while minimizing risks.
+Fleet management allows companies to organise, manage, track, and maintain their vehicles — from ships, cars to mobile robots — to keep all their operations running smoothly and productively, reducing cost effectively, while minimising risks.

 The rising adoption of mobile robots in the past few months has been a major factor to drive growth of the fleet management software market for mobile robots.
 Despite the substantial market growth, there still seems to be a lack of dedicated universal solutions, which enable several robot operators to monitor robots from different manufacturers, to carry out tasks between multiple applications, all at the same time.
 Currently, in the market, there are several available options for mobile robots, but mainly are exclusive to the manufacturers, and missing many standard features and functionalities.